Shape of a membrane on a liquid interface with arbitrary curvatures

-Under the approximations that we have used, we have found that the sheet adopts a cylindrical shape when placed on a liquid interface with negative Gaussian curvature.
+Using theory, numerics, and experiment, we have found that a thin elastic sheet adopts a cylindrical shape when placed on a liquid interface with negative Gaussian curvature.
 In this situation, the sheet retains its metric and imposes it to the interface: it ``sculpts'' the interface, as a thin shell placed on a curved interface~\cite{Timounay2021Sculpting}.
-There is a slight difference between the two cases: here, the sheet retains its metric but not its shape, contrary to the situation in Ref.~\cite{Timounay2021Sculpting}, so that the sculpting is weaker here; this is due to the fact that there are more embeddings of the flat metric compared to the spherical one~\cite{Han2006Isometric}.
+There is a slight difference between the two cases: here, the sheet retains its metric but not its shape, contrary to the situation in Ref.~\cite{Timounay2021Sculpting}, so that the sculpting is weaker here.
+This is due to the fact that there are more embeddings of the flat metric compared to the spherical one~\cite{Han2006Isometric}.
 When the Gaussian curvature of the interface is positive, the sheet still adopts a cylindrical shape in its center, and thus partially sculpts the interface.
 The ``rim'' that connects the sculpted region to the liquid interface is here purely geometric, while the one observed in Ref.~\cite{Timounay2021Sculpting} is due to the finite extensibility of the sheet.
 Finally, we note that whether the sheet is flat or spherical, sculpting may occur when the Gaussian curvature of the sheet is larger than that of the interface.
 Hence, while the precise response of the sheet does not depend solely on the Gaussian curvature mismatch, some aspects of the sheet-interface interaction seem to be determined by the sign of the mismatch.
-In order to verify it, one would have to determine the shape of a sheet with arbitrary curvatures placed on an arbitrary liquid interface.